Fireworks are an essential part of celebrations, filling the sky with a breathtaking array of colors that leave everyone in awe.

 By carefully selecting the right sodium compounds, pyrotechnic experts can control the intensity and hue of the yellow color, ensuring that it dazzles and shines during a firework display.

-Higher temperatures can intensify the brightness of the yellow, while variations in other ingredients may cause the color to shift slightly in tone.
+Higher temperatures can enhance the brightness of sodium’s yellow emission, while subtle variations in composition may shift the colour slightly warmer or cooler.

 Safety Precautions When Handling Sodium Compounds